Loading...

 Lab 31: Special File Permissions

 Configure setgid directories for shared work, create a controlled setuid helper, and lock down a world-writable drop zone using the sticky bit.
-Verify each special permission in real output so you can spot misconfigurations quickly in the field.
+Verify each special permission in real output so you can spot misconfigurations quickly.

 permissions users security